Consistent Zero-Shot Imitation with Contrastive Goal Inference: Experiments

 \subsection{CIRL Pre-Training Outperforms the FB Representation}

 CIRL and FB representation's algorithms have two main structural differences: the way it learns the successor representation and the way it infers intentions.
 To better understand why CIRL outperforms the FB representation, we hold the method of inferring intentions constant and only use information from the last state of the expert demonstration.
 Note that for tasks where the goal state is transient (e.g. tossing a ball to reach a particular height), the last state in a trajectory may not contain enough information about the true goal, but for Ant, Reacher, and Pusher, the agents are able to reach and stay at all possible goals.
 As seen in Figure \ref{fig:fb_vs_goalkde}, FB only achieves a small fraction of the imitation score of CIRL under these conditions.
-This performance difference likely stems from two important sources.
-Firstly, related work on FB representations usually utilize an offline dataset to aid in pretraining and sampling of latent vectors.
-Since our FB method doesn't have access to expert data, utilizing a more sophisticated latent exploration scheme may benefit FB-IL methods and is left to future work.
-Secondly, this result provides evidence that learning reward functions is indeed more expressive than summarizing behavior via goals, as it is easier for CIRL to learn a successor representation for reaching goals than it is for FB to learn more general reward functions.
+This result provides evidence that, given the same training time budget, using CIRL to learn successor representations for reaching goals is easier than using FB to learn more successor representations for any general reward function.
+Additionally, in Figure \ref{fig:fb_vs_goalkde_inferred_goal} in Appendix \ref{app:add_res}, even if we instead use the CIRL inferred goal to compute a latent for the FB representation, we are still not able to match CIRL's performance, though performance does improve compared to using the average backward representation of the demonstration or the backward representation of the last state.